AN EXAMPLE OF WHAT IS WRONG

 Look at my profile.
 I could have a crack at most of the 'marketing' elements and the html in the job advertised above.
 There will be very, very, very few people who could do all of the above proficiently.
 But for 25,000 pounds a year?
 Anyone who is good at the online marketing elements alone is worth at least three times that amount.

-So why is this an example of what is wrong in e-commerce?
+So why is this an example of what is wrong in e-marketing?
 Simple, the person who gets this job will have an IT background.
 They will have a degree from a computing school.
 They will not have studied or practiced marketing.
 With the exception of the technical elements of website development, this post is about marketing.

 But ... as long as organisations put 'techies' in online marketing jobs there will always be work for teachers / trainers / consultants like me.